CCBDA-UPC/Assignments-2025/Lab08.md

 <img alt="Lab08-CloudWatch-environment.png" src="images/Lab08-CloudWatch-environment.png" width="50%"/>

-**Q8-22: Create GitHub actions to deploy the changes on the Lambda functions.**
+> :question: Q8-22: Create GitHub actions to deploy the changes on the Lambda functions.

 **Q8-23: Assess the current version of the web application against each of the twelve factor application.**